NHSDigital/hello-world-auth-examples/user-restricted-combined-auth-tutorials/c-sharp/HelloWorldCombinedAuth/README.md

 ## Create an application on our developer portal

 You need to create an application using our [Developer portal](https://digital.nhs.uk/developer/getting-started#create-a-developer-account).
-This gives you access to your application's API key and secret.
+This gives you access to your application's API Key and Secret.

 To do this, follow Step 1 'Create an application' of [our guide](https://digital.nhs.uk/developer/guides-and-documentation/security-and-authorisation/application-restricted-restful-apis-signed-jwt-authentication#step-1-create-an-application).